lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 Let's practice using `glmer` and see what it outputs.
 There are several things you need to consider and be aware of when running `glmer` models.
-This is were your knowledge of transforming variables comes into use, since the numerical value of the predictors can make a big impact on whether the model works or not.
+For instance, large variable variances can cause computational issues or the value of zero and distribution of positive and negative values can influence non-convergence issues.
+This is were your knowledge of transforming variables comes into use, as the value of the predictors can effect the performance of the model.
+There is some amount of tweaking the values to ensure that the model runs.

 Most of these exercises will lead to either warnings or errors, which are due to what the predictor's values are.
 Because running `glmer` can be computationally expensive, the Framingham dataset has been reduced in size and is found in the `sample_tidied_framingham` dataset.